Biocatalysis and Biotransformation

 Applications

-Biocatalysis and biotransformation have a wide range of applications, including:
+Biocatalysis and biotransformation have numerous applications, including:

 - The synthesis of pharmaceuticals